History of the British farthing: Early issues (1714–1775)

 The need for a copper coinage was no less after the accession of King George I (1714–1727), but the Anne halfpennies and farthings (made with metal prepared at the Royal Mint) had failed tests for purity.
 It was not until 1717 that Newton tried to coin those two denominations again, this time from copper strip purchased from a contractor.
 The price of metal had risen, so the new farthings were lighter than the Anne coins, at 4.5–5.3 grams.
 The farthings struck in 1717 were smaller and thicker than the 1714 coins, with a diameter of 20–21 millimetres, and they are known as "dump" farthings.
 Farthings of 1719–1724 are slightly larger, at 22–23 millimetres, but are of the same weight.
 The coins were in high relief, and the Royal Mint had trouble transferring the design to the blanks, resulting in myriad flaws.
 The coin features the right-facing head of King George and the inscription GEORGIVS REX on the obverse, and for the reverse a design identical to that of the Anne farthings: Britannia with the inscription BRITANNIA and the date in the exergue below.
 Farthings were for sale at the Mint's premises at the Tower of London in packets of five and ten shillings; the Treasury refused to allocate funds for provincial distribution.
 The farthing's designs were by John Croker, possibly assisted by Johann Rudolph Ochs Sr, and were struck in every year from 1717–1724.
 The Mint had contracted for strip for seven years; when the contract ended, the coinage stopped.

 George I died in 1727, the same year as Newton, and the king's son King George II succeeded to the throne, reigning until 1760.
 Croker engraved the new king's head for the coinage; the Britannia design was not changed.
 Farthings with Croker's design for George's head were minted in 1730–1737 and 1739.
 A bust showing an older king by John Sigismund Tanner was used on the farthing in 1741, 1744, 1746, 1749, 1750, and 1754, though the 1754 coin was probably minted at least until 1763.
 All George II farthings weighed 4.5–5.3 grams and had a diameter of 22–23 millimetres.
 Both obverses showed left-facing heads of King George and the inscription GEORGIVS II REX, and on the reverse, Britannia with the inscription BRITANNIA and the date in the exergue.
-The farthing was made in relatively small number compared to the halfpenny (struck every year from 1730–1754); in no year were even half as many farthings coined, and in most years, far fewer.
+The farthing was made in relatively small number compared to the halfpenny (struck every year from 1730 to 1754); in no year were even half as many farthings coined, and in most years, far fewer.